With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreEmily Program South Sound is one of mental health facilities in Thurston County, Washington, located at 673 Woodland Square Loop Se, Suite 330, 98503 zip code.
-Emily Program South Sound provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Emily Program South Sound provides couples/family therapy, trauma therapy and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Emily Program South Sound provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+Emily Program South Sound provides cognitive behavioral therapy, trauma therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Emily Program South Sound also supports patients with eating disorders.
 Additional services provided at Emily Program South Sound include family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.